 Seasonality.
 It should generate more interest in the media and among health professionals that flu cases peak at the same time that vitamin D blood levels hit bottom.
 This chart from a journal article paints the picture.

 School.
 This sure is a tricky one.
 Children suffer greatly in many ways (educationally, nutritionally, abuse, emotional issues, etc.) from not being in the classroom and it is also a big problem if it keeps the parents from going to work.
 On the other hand, kids are not immune to coronavirus.
 Although they typically have stronger immune systems and do not usually get as sick, kiddos can at least theoretically bring the illness home or infect teachers and staff.
 So, the more the protections are in place, the better—especially improved ventilation systems and spacing.
+Apparently most school districts were not paying attention to the science by keeping kids home so long.

 Testing.
 Testing may be the most confusing aspect of the pandemic.
 The swab-way-up-your-nose may be the most accurate, but it is uncomfortable and, depending on how backed up the labs are, can take days to a week or more for results.
 By then, contact tracing is nearly useless.
 The quickie tests have yet to be really proven.
 Then there is just nonsense, like when people who filled out the form but did not get the test and are still called to say they are positive.
 Current testing is looking for antibodies to the virus.
 However, antibodies are a short term protection.
 Long term immunity comes from T-cells made by the thymus, but those are hard to test for.
+Estimates of false results go up to 50%.

-Trump administration’s go-to coronavirus expert, Anthony Fauci, MD, may have known since July that most Covid-19 “cases” are not what they are said to be.
+The administration’s go-to coronavirus expert, Anthony Fauci, MD, may have known since July that most Covid-19 “cases” are not what they are said to be.
 He explains that the US routinely uses a PCR testing standard of 42-45 cycles [whatever that is], but any positive test above 35 cycles is a false positive.
 There may be bits of virus material detected, but the patient does not have enough to be sick or contagious.
 Doesn’t that mean that much of the hoopla is misguided?
 Dr. Fauci discussed the issue in this interview video.
 There is more detail in this news article.
 Read what Harvard has to say about tests.

 Interestingly, a study shows that many of us may have some immunity already from having had head colds caused by a related corona-virus.
-I gave a lot of information about the soon to be available covid-19 vaccine in this recent blog, Vaccines in general are controversial, let alone one that is a brand new type that was developed and tested in months rather than the usual years.
+I gave a lot of information about the covid-19 vaccine in this recent blog, Vaccines in general are controversial, let alone one that is a brand new type that was developed and tested in months rather than the usual years.
 Is it worrisome that the vaccines are tested on “healthy” people when most adults in the US don’t fit that description?
 Read more here about that factor and side effects experienced during testing.
-Also, note that in this linked article, Expert Robert F. Kennedy Jr. makes a strong case against getting the vaccine.
+Also, note that in this linked article, Expert Robert F. Kennedy Jr. also makes a strong case against getting the vaccine.

 Ventilators.
 Ventilators can save lives when a patient cannot breathe on their own.
 However, in many cases, covid-19 patients can breathe, they just aren’t absorbing oxygen well because of problems with the lung membranes.
 Since ventilators can damage lung tissue, hospitals are trying to limit their use.
 Some research shows better outcomes with home care via telehealth.
 They are employing other methods of upping oxygen levels and have patients on their stomachs to help them breathe.
 (Unfortunately, this does not work as well with the obese.)
 Longevinex Advantage is great support for healthy lung tissue.